 Whilst Frase and Surfer have had AI Content integrations for some time, InLinks has taken a more conservative view towards making it easy to generate AI-driven content.
 We have no intention to compete with Frase and Surfer in this area, but in part, we think that doing so will not be the best path (for us).
 Surfer’s AI content involves a tie-in with Jasper.ai, which was great… until ChatGPT came along!
 I believe Frase has its own content generation.
 By making it easy to use ChatGPT, InLinks is trying to give its users the “Gold standard” of content creation without actively encouraging users down what might ultimately be a self-destructing path.
 It is clear that OpenAI is most likely here to stay and will be incredibly supported by many communities – not just the digital marketing community.

 Many people will prefer Surfer or Frase, but at this point, InLinks is undoubtedly an attractive alternative.
 InLinks is the only tool of the three built from the ground up around Knowledge Graphs.
 When you see a “topic” in InLinks, at its core is an ID number, which refers to a distinct entity, which we can demonstrate is also understood in Google’s knowledge graph.
 The word “Entity” is being banded about a little too freely.
-Entities are topics, but topics are not always entities in the sense of having specific records in Google’s Knowledge Graph.
+Entities are topics, but topics are not always entities in the sense of having specific records in a Knowledge Graph.

 How to use ChatGPT with InLinks